Longitudinal Network Models and Permutation-Uniform Markov Chains: Markov Chains of Graphs

 \subsection{Dyadic Independence}

-[3]{ Suppose $\vec{G}$ is a $\Graphs{n}{t}$-valued random variable.
-If $\{G(f) \given f \in \Dyads{n}\}$ are mutually independent then $\vec{G}$ (or equivalently, its distribution) is \introduce{dyadically independent} \autocite[``Methods'']{goodreau2007}.
-Imposing dyadic independence on a model can be appropriate in ``settings where the drivers of link formation are predominately bilateral in nature, as may be true in some types of friendship and trade networks as well as in models of (some types of) conflict between nation-states.'' \autocite[1039]{graham-2017} Further, dyadically dependent \abbr{ergm}s are known to be prone to \introduce{model degeneracy}, wherein nearly all the probability mass of the model lies on a small subset of the sample space, such as the empty and complete graphs \autocites{handcock03}[3.3--4]{rfz09}.
-The remainder of this \lcnamecref{sec:model-di} describes conditions under which $\vec{G}$ is dyadically independent and how dyadic independence interacts with p-uniformity.
-The main result, \cref{thm:suff-stat-dyadic-indep-multigraph-joint-prob}, will allow us quickly to convert $t+1$ samples from a p-uniform \abbr{mef} of simple graphs into a single observation of a $t$-\abbr{ermgm}.
+Suppose $\vec{G}$ is a $\Graphs[t]{n}$-valued random variable.
+If $\{G(f) \given f \in \Dyads{n}\}$ are mutually independent, then $\vec{G}$ (or equivalently, its distribution) is \introduce{dyadically independent} \autocite[``Methods'']{goodreau2007}.
+Imposing dyadic independence on a model can be appropriate in \textcquote[1039]{graham-2017}[.]{settings where the drivers of link formation are predominately bilateral in nature, as may be true in some types of friendship and trade networks as well as in models of (some types of) conflict between nation-states}.

+The remainder of this \lcnamecref{sec:model-di} describes conditions under which $\vec{G}$, the $\Graphs[t]{n}$-valued random variable, is dyadically independent and how dyadic independence interacts with p-uniformity. \Cref{sec:di-ermgm} extends some definitions and basic facts about dyadic independence from graphs to multigraphs. \Cref{sec:model-di-iid-multigraphs}'s main result, \cref{thm:suff-stat-dyadic-indep-multigraph-joint-prob}, allows us quickly to convert $t+1$ samples from a p-uniform \abbr{MEF} of simple graphs into a single observation of a $t$-\abbr{ERMGM}.